cotes2020/jekyll-theme-chirpy/_posts/2019-08-08-write-a-new-post.md

 ### CDN URL

-If you host the images on the CDN, you can save the time of repeatedly writing the CDN URL by assigning the variable `cdn` of `_config.yml`{: .filepath} file:
+If you host the media resources on the CDN, you can save the time of repeatedly writing the CDN URL by assigning the variable `cdn` of `_config.yml`{: .filepath} file:

 ```yaml
 cdn: https://cdn.com
 ```
 {: file='_config.yml' .nolineno}

-Once `cdn` is assigned, the CDN URL will be added to the path of all images (images of site avatar and posts) starting with `/`.
+Once `cdn` is assigned, the CDN URL will be added to the path of all media resources (site avatar, posts' images, audio and video files) starting with `/`.

 For instance, when using images: